hammerlab/yarn-logs-helpers/README.md

         # Set to a piece of output you expect to only find in "driver"s' logs.
         export YARN_HELPERS_DRIVER_GREP_NEEDLE="Job starting!"

+##### `stack-traces` submodule
+Additionally, [stack-traces](https://github.com/ryan-williams/stack-traces) is included in this repository as a git submodule; you'll need to `git clone --recursive` when you check out the project, or run `git submodule init && git submodule update` from within the `stack-traces` subdirectory. [git-scm.com](http://git-scm.com/book/en/v2/Git-Tools-Submodules#Cloning-a-Project-with-Submodules) has a good intro to using git submodules if you are not familiar.

 With those done you should be all set!